 Products in set comprising multiple designs, such as a sofa and tea table set or a tableware set, can be filed in one design patent application.
 Every design in the "products in set" should be deemed as an independent product.
-In this case, an accused product will be found infringing as long as it is identical or similar with any one of the patented designs in the "product in set".
+In this case, an accused product will be found infringing as long as it is identical with or similar to any one of the patented designs in the "product in set".